How to Make a Cover Letter for Internship

-Most of the internships require a cover letter as a part of the application.
-It may seem intimidating at the first time however it is easier than it sounds.
+Is a cover letter important for an internship?
+Most internships require a cover letter as a part of the application.
+It may seem intimidating the first time however it is easier than it sounds.
 Nowadays a cover letter isn’t considered to be an essential element.

 Unlike a resume, it gets much less attention than it deserves.
 Still, a good cover letter can become a convincing finishing touch to the application.
 Not everyone writes a cover letter for an internship position.
 Thus, it will impress a recruiter, if you do.

 Although, keep in mind that writing an online cover letter is not as easy as it seems.